borgbackup/borg/docs/internals.rst

 When initialized with the ``init -e keyfile`` command, |project_name|
 needs an associated file in ``$HOME/.attic/keys`` to read and write the repository.
-The format is based on msgpack_, base64 encoding and PBKDF2_ SHA256 encryption, which is then encoded again in a msgpack_.
+The format is based on msgpack_, base64 encoding and PBKDF2_ SHA256 hashing, which is then encoded again in a msgpack_.

 The internal data structure is as follows: